dwdii/dwdii.github.io/_posts/2013-08-28-GitHub-Pages-Jekyll-Ampersands-Apostrophes.md

 * These result are based on my experience when GitHub Pages was used Jekyll 1.1.2 per the [github-pages.gemspec](https://github.com/github/pages-gem/blob/master/github-pages.gemspec#L16).
 Beware, there might be more, or just maybe these issues have been resolved such that Jekyll will encode the characters automatically.

+Through my research for this post, I found the article [On the use of some MS Windows characters in HTML](http://www.cs.tut.fi/~jkorpela/www/windows-chars.html) by [Jukka "Yucca" Korpela](http://www.cs.tut.fi/~jkorpela/personal.html) to be quite useful.

 Another point: any spaces in your post file names, such as "2013-08-28-My Blog Post.md", will can converted to a "+" plus sign in the Jekyll post.url variable.
 Unfortunately, the spaces will remain in the resulting html files.
 As such, a 404 will be returned